Do People Hitchhike in New Zealand?

 - Don’t look like you have a lot of stuff.
 Lie your backpack down on the floor and try to avoid travelling with your surfboard

-- Don’t hitchhike as a group.
+- Don’t hitchhike as a group; two people is fine.
 This is off-putting to the driver.

 - Face the traffic so drivers can see your face.